 3. Reinstalling Stream and Recovering Steam Game Installation Files on a New Windows Installation

-If I now close Steam by going to the notification tray and right clicking Steam and selecting Exit:
+Go to the notification tray and right clicking Steam and select Exit:

 Launch Steam again: